Ahmed-sudo-eng/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 16-no_link.sql: a script that lists all records of the table 'second_table' of the database 'hbtn_0c_0' in your MySQL server.

 100-move_to_utf8.sql: a script that converts hbtn_0c_0 database to UTF8

+101-avg_temperatures.sql: a script that displays the average temperature by city ordered by temperature